-A prospective recall petition may be filed for a public office holder other than a state senator or representative only after the public officer has served at least six months of their current term of office.
+A prospective recall petition may be filed for a public office holder, other than a state senator or representative, only after the public officer has served at least 6 months of their current term of office.

-A chief petitioner begins the recall process by filing the following forms with the appropriate elections filing officer:
+chief petitioner begins the recall process by filing the following form:

 Recalls: Signature Gathering